lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Linux/ulimit.md

 ## 5. Consider Typical Pitfalls with Limits

-### Systemd ignores /etc/security/limits.conf
+### Systemd ignores `/etc/security/limits.conf`

-When using systemd /etc/security/limits.conf doesn't apply anymore.
+When using systemd `/etc/security/limits.conf` doesn't apply anymore.
-**Workaround:** The only way to increase limits is in the systemd unit file.
-You can find out the name of the unit file using "systemctl status
-\<service name\>".
-In the unit files [Service] section add a Limit line like below:
+You need to increase limits is in the systemd unit file.
+You can find out the name of the unit file using `systemctl status <service name>`.
+In the unit file's `[Service]` section add a limit line like this:

     [Service]
     ...
     LimitNOFILE=8092

-The old ulimit names match to Limit\<upper case limit name\> fields and the value "unlimited" now is called "infinity"
+The old ulimit names match to `Limit<upper case limit name>` fields and the value "unlimited" now is called "infinity"

-### Init Scripts with start-stop-daemon ignore /etc/security/limits.conf
+### Init Scripts with start-stop-daemon ignore `/etc/security/limits.conf`

-A typical mistake is trying to set limits for a daemon starting by a Debian start script using "start-stop-daemon" which on modern distros just delegates to systemd or on older distros isn't integrated with PAM and for both reasons isn't affected by /etc/security/limits.conf.
+A typical mistake is trying to set limits for a daemon starting by a Debian start script using "start-stop-daemon" which on modern distros just delegates to systemd or on older distros isn't integrated with PAM and for both reasons isn't affected by `/etc/security/limits.conf`.

 **Workaround:**
-- On systemd: Set Limit in the systemd unit file
+- On systemd: Set limit in the systemd unit file
 - Otherwise: Set the limits manually in the start script.

-### Upstart ignores /etc/security/limits.conf
+### Upstart ignores `/etc/security/limits.conf`

-On older Ubuntu releases services are started by upstart which similar to systemd ignores /etc/security/limits.conf.
+On older Ubuntu releases services are started by upstart which similar to systemd ignores `/etc/security/limits.conf`.
 To get upstart to change the limits of a managed service you need to insert a line like

     limit nofile 10000 20000

-into the upstart job file in /etc/init.
+into the upstart job file in `/etc/init`.

 ### Special Debian Apache Handling